FaraB-AID/Misc-Scripts/README.md

 Uses KillBot to give you experience points, and has an increasing exp requirement for leveling up.
 Leveling up gives you more skill buy points.

 ## Editor's Note
 Implements the "/en" command and "/hang" commands.
-When you type "/en" (without quotes, in do/say/story, w/e) followed by a space and any text excepting line breaks, such as "write a paragraph about her face, her striking beauty
+When you type "/en" (without quotes, in do/say/story, w/e) followed by a space and any text excepting line breaks, such as "write a paragraph about her face, her striking beauty"

 \[Editor's note: **write a paragraph about her face, her striking beauty**.\]

-"\[Editor's note: "   gets added to the front of your text;   ".\]" gets added ot the back.
+"\[Editor's note: " ...gets added to the front of your text... ".\]" gets added to the back.

 The command will put the editor's note directly in front of your *next new, text-containing input*.
 The note will stay around until the *next new, text-containing input after that*, so it only exists for one input, but will stay around for retrys.